 12. Trikatu Churna.

-Trikatu is a tradtitional Ayurvedic formula consisting of the “three pungents”.
-These three powerful herbs are essential for a Kapha reducing regimen and can be taken 3 times daily, before meals.
-Mix this formula with a tsp of honey and 1/4 cup of warm water for best results.
+Trikatu is a traditional Ayurvedic formula consisting of the “three pungents”.
+These three powerful herbs are essential for a Kapha-reducing regimen and can be taken 3 times daily, before meals.
+Mix this formula with a teaspoon of honey and 1/4 cup of warm water for the best results.
 Alternatively, these herbs can be added directly to the food.

 13. Kapha-reducing herbs.